jpompe-classy/lambda-backed-cloud-formation-kms-encryption/README.md

 #### DEMO
 This demo assumes you have AWS credentials setup and you must set the $AWS_DEFAULT_REGION env var.
-Most of the resoruces created are cleaned up but but leaves up the CFN stack.
+Most of the resources created are cleaned up but but leaves up the CFN stack.
 ```bash
 #!/usr/bin/env bash